Forensic investigation must be as thorough and objective as scientific research. Peer review in science ensures that the research is well done.

 - All the experts engage in “hot-tubbing” session, give their evidence concurrently and agree a joint report.
 (Refs 2, 7)

 - The lawyer or adjuster retains a peer expert to review his work.
 Because s/he wants a thorough and objective explanation of issues unfamiliar to the court or tribunal.
-But third in preference because the lawyer does have his interests.
+But third in preference because the lawyer or claims manager do have their interests.

 - The expert retains a peer reviewer.
 Because she would like to think they have done thorough work and reasoned well, particularly in the more empirical applied sciences like some medical and engineering specialties.
 But fourth in preference because perception is everything in some fields of study.
 An expert hiring someone to check his work might not look good.